Premiership of Narendra Modi: Labour and employment

 Modi's labour reforms received support from institutions such as the World Bank, but opposition from socialist and communist parties, scholars, and worker rights groups within the country.
 The labour laws also drew strong opposition from unions: on 2 September 2015, eleven of the country's largest unions went on strike, including one affiliated with the BJP.
 The strike was estimated to have cost the economy $3.7 billion.
+In 2025, Modi's government announced reforms to the country's labour laws.

 Other major reforms and policies

 The government has increased the Budget for National Mission for Green India from Rs.
 290 Crore($38,511,333.00 in USD) to 361.69 Crore($48,034,782.98 in USD).
 The public expenditure on education including technical education as a percentage of GDP for the year 2013-2014 was 4.44% which was later reduced to 4.35% in the year 2014-2015 and was later increased to 4.56% in the year 2015–2016 by Modi Government.

 The government substantially increased the percentage of central revenue directly granted to states, while decreasing the amount granted through various central government programs.
 Overall, states' share of revenue increased marginally.
 The criteria upon which individual states' allocation was determined were changed, such that the revenue to 19 states increased, and that of 10 states decreased.
 Only one of the ten states was ruled by the BJP when the policy was enacted.

 On 25 June 2015, Modi launched a program intended to develop 100 smart cities.
 The "Smart Cities" program is expected to bring IT companies an extra benefit of ₹20 billion.
 He also launched a "smart villages" initiative, under which villages would be given Internet access, clean water, sanitation, and low-carbon energy, with Members of Parliament overseeing the program's implementation.
-The program had a stated goal of at least 2,500 smart villages by 2019.
+The program had a stated goal of at least 2,50 smart villages by 2019.